 Office: Boettcher West 212

-I have several research interests within the field of Geography; most lie primarily within the subdisciplines of biogeography, human-environment interactions and critical theory, though I have some that overlap with, or are within the fields of geomorphology, ecology, political ecology, and conservation biology.
-My regional interests are in Central America, Western Europe, the Western United States and the Great Plains and I tend to agree with Carl Sauer that by being familiar with more than one region is important.
+My research interests lie within the human-environment subdiscipline of Geography.
+Specifically, they lie at the nexus of ecology, economics, and critical theory with regional interests and background in Central America, Western Europe, the Western United States and Great Plains.
+I tend to agree with Carl Sauer that being familiar with more than one region is important.
 Important differences tend to stand out better when you have something else to compare them with.

-I am also currently working on a project that documents the urban Political Ecology of the black-tailed prairie dog in the Denver area.
-Remnant colonies in an urban setting provide unique opportunities for conservation and unique challenges.
+My dissertation research documents the urban Political Ecology of the black-tailed prairie dog and grassland fragments in the Denver area.
+Remnant colonies and shortgrass prairie in an urban setting provide unique opportunities for conservation and unique challenges.
 There may also be some interesting correlation between the marginalization of the species and the marginalization of low-income and minority socioeconomic groups.
 This is part of my greater interest in prairie diversity and conservation.Like many great geographers, I have a constantly growing "life list" of research projects I would love to carry out.